 Test Design Document: A Test Design Document is compiled by the Software Testing team during the design phase of SDLC (Software Development Life Cycle).
 It outlines the overall testing approach and includes a list of test cases.

-Test Case Document: A Test Case Document is another form of deliverable that contains one or more forms to support the process of executing test scenarios on software products.
-The document includes all information needed by the tester to analyze and test a piece of software.
+Test Case Document: A Test Case Document is another form of deliverable that contains one or more forms to support executing test scenarios on software products.
+The document includes all information the tester needs to analyze and test a piece of software.

-Test Plan Documents: These are created at the time of planning for a software product.
-The documents provide information on all testing activities that will be conducted to ensure software meets its objectives.
+Test Plan Documents: These are created when planning for a software product.
+The documents provide information on all testing activities that will be conducted to ensure that the software meets its objectives.
 Forms like test risk assessments, project plans, schedule schedules, and other deliverables also fall into this category.

-Functional Specification Documentation: Functional Specification Documentations are created during the planning phase for software and include overall specifications of the software’s functionalities.
+Functional Specification Documentation: Functional Specification Documentation is created during the planning phase for software and includes overall specifications of the software’s functionalities.
 They usually serve as guidance for testers when conducting their testing activities.

-Test Management Plan Documents: Test Management Plan Documentations are created during the planning phase for software and provide information on how test management is structured in an organization, the schedule or plan that will be used to monitor testing activities, and other related metrics.
+Test Management Plan Documents: Test Management Plan Documentation is created during the software planning phase and provides information on how test management is structured in an organization, the schedule or plan used to monitor testing activities and other related metrics.

 Test Summary: This document is created before or during the software development phase.
 Its purpose is to provide any details about the testing status of a project or software.
 This summary can act as a record for future reference purposes and is often created in a table that lists dates, events, or any other information relevant to the project.

 Test Report: A Test Report is created by testers at the end of the testing phase when they have finished executing all test cases against a piece of software.
 The report is then sent to the customer or project manager so they can review it for final approval.
-If any errors are found, testers will need to go back and fix all issues before moving forward with their project or closing its testing phase.
+If any errors are found, testers must fix all issues before moving forward with their project or closing its testing phase.

 Test Scenario Document: This document is created by testers during the documentation phase of the software development process.
-It describes in detail how test scenarios are to be designed for a piece of software as well as provides preliminary test results or information about any errors that were previously found and fixed.
+It describes in detail how test scenarios will be designed for a piece of software.
+It provides preliminary test results or information about any previously found and fixed errors.

-Test Summary Report: A Test Summary Report is used to evaluate testing performance against project objectives and deliverables.
-The summary report lists how much time was spent on each test, summarizes the software product status, and verifies if project objectives are met as well as highlights any risks that are present.
+Test Summary Report: A Test Summary Report evaluates testing performance against project objectives and deliverables.
+The summary report lists how much time was spent on each test, summarizes the software product status, verifies if project objectives are met, and highlights any present risks.

-Test Impact Report: This type of document is created during the testing phase for a software product to describe in detail which changes have been made to fix problems, add new features or resolve any issues.
+Test Impact Report: This document is created during the testing phase for a software product to describe in detail which changes have been made to fix problems, add new features, or resolve any issues.

-Test Log: The test log is used to record all activities performed during the testing phase for a software project.
+Test Log: The test log records all activities performed during the testing phase for a software project.
 Progress can be shown through charts and graphs that provide information about how much work has been done and what is left to complete.

 Test Design Standards: This document is created during the planning phase for a software product and provides guidelines on how testing activities are to be carried out.
-The purpose of these standards is to allow testers to create test designs that meet project objectives, ensure quality assurance and provide a standard structure to follow as they carry out their testing activities.
+These standards allow testers to create test designs that meet project objectives, ensure quality assurance, and provide a standard structure to follow as they conduct their testing activities.

 Requirement Traceability Report: The Requirement Traceability Report is created during the planning phase for a software product.
-It provides a list of all requirements that are specified in the original specification and how they relate to the final product or any technical specifications.
+It lists all requirements in the original specification and how they relate to the final product or technical specifications.

-Test Procedure Specification: The Test Procedure Specification is created during the planning phase for a software project to serve as instructions to the testers on how each test case is to be carried out.
-It also provides a detailed explanation of what exactly needs to be tested and may include screenshots or step-by-step instructions for completing tasks.
+Test Procedure Specification: The Test Procedure Specification is created during the planning phase for a software project to instruct the testers on how each test case will be carried out.
+It also explains what needs to be tested and may include screenshots or step-by-step instructions for completing tasks.

 Test Case Specification: The Test Case Specification is created during the planning phase for a software project as a set of rules that will be used to design testing cases.
 The purpose of this document is to ensure that all test cases follow a standardized structure and provide information about what needs to be tested or include screenshots.

-Test Design Specification: A Test Design Specification is created during the planning phase for a software project as instructions on how each test case is to be designed.
-This document describes in detail how testing activities are to be carried out and what needs to be tested, as well as contains instructions for creating test cases.
+Test Design Specification: A Test Design Specification is created during the planning phase for a software project as instructions on how each test case will be designed.
+This document describes in detail how testing activities are to be carried out and what needs to be tested and contains instructions for creating test cases.

 Test Data: During the testing phase for a software product, test data is used to ensure all tests are executed and produce the desired results.
-This data varies from simple character strings or numbers to very complex multi-dimensional arrays that need to be created in an organized fashion to improve efficiency during test execution.
+This data varies from simple character strings or numbers to very complex multi-dimensional arrays that need to be organized to improve efficiency during test execution.

-Test Metrics: During the testing phase for a software project, test metrics are created to evaluate specific results that were previously defined in the planning phase or before execution.
+Test Metrics: During the testing phase for a software project, test metrics are created to evaluate specific results previously defined in the planning phase or before execution.

-Test Status Report: This type of document is created during the testing phase for a software project to provide a detailed overview of product status and schedule adherence.
-It lists any risks that have been identified, summarizes results obtained from test cases as well as performance metrics such as stability or responsiveness.
+Test Status Report: This document is created during the testing phase for a software project to provide a detailed overview of product status and schedule adherence.
+It lists any risks that have been identified and summarizes results obtained from test cases as well as performance metrics such as stability or responsiveness.

-Test Trend Report: The Test Trend Report is used to track testing progress over time.
+Test Trend Report: The Test Trend Report tracks testing progress over time.
 This document provides information about testing progress on a product over the course of several releases.

-Test Flow: A Test Flow Diagram is used to visually represent how processes are carried out in a software product.
-A well-defined test flow diagram can greatly improve the efficiency of testing activities since testers will be able to execute tests step by step and compare results against what should occur.
+Test Flow: A Test Flow Diagram visually represents how processes are carried out in a software product.
+A well-defined test flow diagram can greatly improve the efficiency of testing activities since testers can execute tests step by step and compare results against what should occur.

 Test Scripts: A test script is a document that contains detailed step-by-step instructions for executing and designing testing cases.
-These scripts can be used by testers to execute test cases as well as provide customers with specific instructions on how they should interact with the product under test.
+Testers can use these scripts to execute test cases and provide customers with specific instructions on interacting with the product under test.

-Installation & Configuration Guide: The Installation & Configuration Guide is created during the planning phase for a software project to provide instructions on how to install and configure a product.
-It can also be used as an overview of all known issues that may occur when installing or configuring the product under test so that users can avoid these issues and prevent any potential problems.
+Installation & Configuration Guide: The Installation & Configuration Guide is created during the planning phase for a software project to provide instructions on installing and configuring a product.
+It can also be used as an overview of all known issues when installing or configuring the product under test so that users can avoid them and prevent potential problems.

-Effort Estimation Report: This type of document is created during the planning phase for a software product to estimate how many resources are required to complete testing activities.
+Effort Estimation Report: This document is created during the planning phase for a software product to estimate how many resources are required to complete testing activities.

-Test Execution Report: The Test Execution Report is created after testing to provide a summary of test activities.
+Test Execution Report: The Test Execution Report is created after testing to summarize test activities.

-Test Incident Reports: Test Incident Reports are created at the end of the testing phase for a software project and included any errors or violations that were observed during testing.
+Test Incident Reports: Test Incident Reports are created at the end of the testing phase for a software project and include any errors or violations observed during testing.

-Test Status Report: This type of document is created during the testing phase for a software project to provide a detailed overview of product status and schedule adherence.
-It lists any risks that have been identified, summarizes results obtained from test cases as well as performance metrics such as stability or responsiveness.
+Test Status Report: This document is created during the testing phase for a software project to provide a detailed overview of product status and schedule adherence.
+It lists any risks that have been identified and summarizes results obtained from test cases as well as performance metrics such as stability or responsiveness.

-Bugs/Defects Report: The Bugs/Defects Report is created during the testing phase for a software project to provide information about all errors or issues found as part of testing activities.
-It provides a detailed list of bugs and defects discovered, with important information such as severity level, description, and other credentials that will help identify them.
+Bugs/Defects Report: The Bugs/Defects Report is created during the testing phase for a software project to provide information about all errors or issues found in testing activities.
+It provides a detailed list of bugs and defects discovered, with important information such as severity level, description, and other credentials to help identify them.

 Test Closure Reports: The Test Closure Reports are created at the end of a testing phase for a software product and provide information on all defects that occurred during testing.
 It also includes any other issues or risks identified by testers.
 These reports can include charts, graphs, and diagrams to visually present defect analysis results.

-Release Notes: This document is created in the testing phase for a software product to provide detailed information about all changes and updates that have been included in a new release of a software product.
+Release Notes: This document is created in the testing phase for a software product to provide detailed information about all changes and updates that have been included in a new software product release.

-Test Review Report: This type of document is created during the testing phase for a software project as an analysis of how well requirements are met by using test results.
+Test Review Report: This document is created during the testing phase for a software project to analyze how well requirements are met by using test results.

 Code Review Report: The code review report is used in the testing phase for a software product to provide feedback on how well developers have implemented test cases.